-NUR 105 Essentials of

-Nursing Care: Health Differences3 credits(2.5 credits didactic, 0.5 credits lab)3
+NUR 105 Essentials of Nursing Care: Health Differences (2.5 credits didactic, 0.5 credits lab)

 Prerequisites: Written English, Life Span Developmental Psychology, Sociology, Anatomy & Physiology, Microbiology, College-level Math.
+NUR 104 is a pre-/corequisite for this course.
 This content focuses on the application of the nursing process to support nursing judgment for the provision of evidence-based, patient-centered care.
 Patient-centered care addressing the promotion of health and achievement of optimal outcomes for patients experiencing common health problems related to nutrition, elimination, oxygenation, fluid, and electrolyte balance, mobility, activity, sleep, and rest is presented in this content.
 Knowledge of anatomy and physiology and the nursing process is used to support nursing judgment.
 Ethical and legal implications along with evidence-based standards of nursing practice are presented in relation to safe, quality nursing care for patients and families across the lifespan.